 After it passes the Quality Control, they will ship the item to the buyer, and the payment will be processed.

-To sell clothing on ASOS Marketplace, you must be selling either your designs or an authentic vintage collection (Y2K or older).
+To sell clothing on ASOS Marketplace, you must sell your designs or an authentic vintage collection (Y2K or older).
 You can apply for a Boutique here.

 Best for: Vintage or handmade clothing